-Examples of behaviours that fit with these 5 broad areas are given below, the lists are not exhaustive but give an indication of what events should be allocated to which category:
+Examples of behaviours that fit with these 5 broad areas are given below; the lists are not exhaustive but give an indication of what events should be allocated to which category:

 Bullying Physical abuse physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm.
-It also includes inciting others to commit physical harm.
-Emotional abuse Name calling, belittling, threatening, isolating and excluding from a social group Θ Prejudice Racist abuse Child on child abuse based abuse Homophobic abuse hild Abuse in intimate between children (sometimes known as 'teenage ono personal relationsh nips relationship abuse') child: Sexual • sexual violence, such as rape, assault by O penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); • sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; • causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; • Sexting consensual and non-consensual sharing of nude and semi-nude images and/or videos13 (also known as sexting or youth produced sexual imagery); • up skirting, (now a criminal offence and has reporting requirements) which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; Cyber / online Text groups, social media, sexting and youth-produced sexual imagery, peer pressure, Ritual Initiation /hazing type violence and rituals initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element
+It also includes inciting others to commit physical harm. e Emotional Name calling, belittling, threatening, isolating and snc abuse excluding from a social group lat Prejudice Racist abuse Jilc based Homophobic abuse Child on child abuse abuse Abuse in personal relationsh between children (sometimes known as 'teenage relationship abuse')

+Sexual sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence). sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+Sexting consensual and non-consensual sharing of nude and semi-nude images and/or videos13 (also known as sexting or youth produced sexual imagery). up skirting, (now a criminal offence and has reporting requirements) which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+Cyber / online Text groups, social media, sexting and youth-produced sexual imagery, peer pressure, Ritual Initiation /hazing type violence and rituals initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element

-Any child on child bullying incidents that are prejudice-based and have any motivation against pupils with protected characteristics or that relate to people with protected characteristics will be reported separately and investigated as race/hate incidents, regardless of the nature of the abuse.
+Any child-on-child bullying incidents that are prejudice-based and have any motivation against pupils with protected characteristics or that relate to people with protected characteristics will be reported separately and investigated as race/hate incidents, regardless of the nature of the abuse.

-Reporting allegations of child on child abuse:
+Reporting allegations of child-on-child abuse:

-When staff have any concerns regarding child on child abuse they should report this immediately to their designated safeguarding lead (or deputy) and report it on the school's behaviour or safeguarding reporting system as soon as practicable.
+When staff have any concerns regarding child-on-child abuse, they should report this immediately to their designated safeguarding lead (or deputy) and report it on the school's behaviour or safeguarding reporting system as soon as practicable as set out in the Reporting section of the Safeguarding and Child Protection Policy.